GetPublii/theme-Starter/README.md

 Version: 1.0.0.0

 The Starter theme for Publii.
-A flexible, expandable template that's perfect for users looking to get a headstart on their Publii theme development adventure, with all you need to craft your very own custom layouts and styles.
+A flexible, CSS Grid Layout based expandable template that's perfect for users looking to get a headstart on their Publii theme development adventure, with all you need to craft your very own custom layouts and styles.

 **Live demo:** [https://getpublii.com/themes/demo/starter/](https://getpublii.com/themes/demo/starter/)